adityaraju926/project1-intelligent-agents/README.md

 - **Gender distribution by job title**: Across the top 15 job titles, gender representation was uneven, with most roles being dominated by males
         <img width="788" height="661" alt="Screenshot 2026-03-17 at 2 36 13 PM" src="https://github.com/user-attachments/assets/032c847c-839a-4fde-a3ca-b34b4ba24776" />

+A counterfactual dataset, `flipped_dataset.csv` was created by flipping the gender in each row and adding it to the orignial dataset to have a more even gender and role distribution to reduce the gender bias in the dataset.

 ## Feature Engineering